Auto Pilen: Company interconnections

 Pilen maintained a close association with other Spanish toy makers also headquartered in Alicante like Joal, Guiloy, Guisval, and Mira as seen with a similar casting of the Pilen Adams Probe as a Joal model, and the appearance of a Citroën CX which had earlier appeared as a Mira.
 Pilen's clean Maserati Ghibli, which may have come from an earlier French Norev Jet Car, also appeared as a Guiloy.
 The Renault 17 sport coupe also looks to be a knockoff of a Norev.
 Pilen's SEAT 600 was also boxed as a Guisval.
 The Ferrari 512 S Modulo showcar was a casting from Italian Mercury.
 Bickford also reports that the Javelin, SEAT 124 Coupe and the Monteverdi Hai castings made their way to the Venezuelan company of Juguinsa when Pilen was through with them.

 Around 1980 there was a Pilen connection with Holland OTO, which had taken over Dutch Efsi Toys.
 A 1980 Auto Pilen catalog shows many of the revered Efsi vehicles like the Model T series and many Efsi trucks continued as a line Pilen 1980.
 Around 1990, there was also a connection with the Dutch diecast company AHC which appears to have bought Holland Oto and thus Auto Pilen.
 AHC has since shared dies and traditionally Pilen stamped cars can be found in both AHC and Holland OTO labeled boxes.

 AHC, however, usually produced Volvos, of which Pilen only had a few: the DAF based 66, the 480 Turbo, and the 460 and 850 sedans – most of these appear to have been developed first by AHC models before they were reverse marketed – and then also later sold as Pilens – some of which were made in Spain.
 Some of these Volvos also appear to have been sold as promotional models.
 There were also some Nissans made by AHC/Doorkey packaged as Pilens.

 Legacy

 With the bankruptcy of Doorkey in the early 1990s, Auto Pilen disappeared.
 The last new models with the Pilen name appeared at this time.
-In its time, Auto-Pilen was the king of the knock-off and die-cast second.
-Perusal of the model lineup shows castings were copies or closely copied vehicles from several different companies.
-Models were precisely crafted in a professional and uniform-looking range from leftover castings that had previously been in use elsewhere.
+In its time, Auto-Pilen was known for knock-offs and die-cast.
+Perusal of the model lineup shows castings were very similar to vehicles from several different companies.
+Models were crafted in a professional and uniform-looking range from leftover castings that had previously been in use elsewhere.
 Pilen appears to have been the most successful company ever at using second hand castings – yet so very nicely reconfigured.